 The solution to integrate SAP GUI for Windows transactions with the FLP

 There are customers with SAP Expert Users who want to use SAP GUI for Windows transaction with an SAP Fiori launchpad (FLP) as the entry point.
-This might be their first step towards the SAP Fiori User Experience, and it can be achieved using the SAP Business Client with the SAP Fiori launchpad connection.
+This might be their first step towards the SAP Fiori User Experience, and it can be achieved using the SAP Business Client with the SAP Fiori launchpad connection (available with version 6.0* and higher).

 Figure 1: FLP running in SAP Business Client 7.70 beta with Theme Quartz Light